-Hostile Environment Awareness Training (HEAT)
+Hostile Environment Awareness (HEAT) Training

 When deploying personnel overseas into potentially hostile and unfamiliar environments it is essential they receive the right training to prepare them for the risks they may face.
 Not only is this morally the right thing to do it is also helps to satisfy employers health and safety responsibilities.

-What Our HEAT Training Entails
+What our HEAT Course Entails

 Our HEAT training is delivered by experienced trainers drawn from the UK military, Special Forces and other government agencies.
 The courses are suitable for personnel from all sectors including oil and gas, construction, financial services, Non-government (NGO’s) and humanitarian organisations, agriculture, transportation and manufacturing.